 4.4.1.15 Review key governance policies following Local Government Election 20 • Local Government Elections postponed to December 2021 and therefore review of policies for new Council term extended to December 2022.
-Governance & Risk 4.4.1.16 Support the Local Government Election process 100 Local Government Elections held on 4 December 2021.
+Governance & Risk 4.4.1.16 Support the Local Government Election process 100 • Local Government Elections held on 4 December 2021.
 Statutory requirements completed and Council supported as required the NSW Electoral Commission, who managed the elections for Council.
-Governance & Risk 4.4.1.17 Transition to a new Audit, Risk & Improvement Committee 100 The NSW Government has delayed the release of mandatory guidelines on the establishment of the Risk Management and Internal Audit Framework for local councils.
+Governance & Risk 4.4.1.17 Transition to a new Audit, Risk & Improvement Committee 100 • The NSW Government has delayed the release of mandatory guidelines on the establishment of the Risk Management and Internal Audit Framework for local councils.
 Council has renamed the Committee to Audit, Risk and Improvement Committee, appointment new members to the Committee and adopted a revised Committee Charter consistent with the draft guidelines and current legislation.
 Governance & Risk 4.4.1.18 Undertake Councillor Professional Development 100 • The newly elected Councillors have been offered a range of professional development opportunities with a particular emphasis on the mandatory induction training.
 They have access to operational training as requested.
 Executive Services 4.4.1.19 Undertake GM briefing session with Councillors to ensure strategic thinking and effective decision making 100 • The GM Briefing Sessions have transitioned to Council Information Sessions that are held on a regular basis if and when required.
-Executive Services 4.4.2 High Standards of Customer Service 4.4.2.1 Deliver a program of organisational service reviews 100 • This action was completed through the planning, discovery and delivery of business improvement projects such as online services, Smart CCTV Network implementation, WHS Technology implementation, business intelligence reporting and strategy development Business Transformation 4.4.2.2 Deliver IT support - hardware, software and systems 100 IT services have been delivered out of GOV DC on a continual basis.
+Executive Services 4.4.2 High Standards of Customer Service 4.4.2.1 Deliver a program of organisational service reviews 100 • This action was completed through the planning, discovery and delivery of business improvement projects such as online services, Smart CCTV Network implementation, WHS Technology implementation, business intelligence reporting and strategy development Business Transformation 4.4.2.2 Deliver IT support - hardware, software and systems 100 • IT services have been delivered out of GOV DC on a continual basis.
 Services were maintained through COVID-19 isolation and during return to office.
 Information Technology

-Personal computing devices have been refreshed and deployed through an ongoing program to avoid any disruption to business and customer service.
-Internal customer satisfaction levels have been maintained.
-4.4.2.3 Develop & Implement a Customer Experience Strategy 100 The Customer Service Strategy project has been completed.
-The project kicked off in July 2021.
-The timeline was interrupted by the Pandemic lockdowns.
-Community engagement shifted online via surveys and workshops and was completed in November 2022.
-The Customer Service Strategy and action plan, Customer Service Policy and Customer Service charter have been drafted.
-These were informed by the outcome of community engagement, operational analysis and benchmarking with other Councils and industry best practice.
+Personal computing devices have be refreshed and deployed through an ongoing program to avoid any disrup to business and customer service.
+Int customer satisfaction levels have bee maintained. otion ernal 4.4.2.3 Develop & Implement a Customer Experience Strategy 100 The Customer Service Strategy proje has been completed.
+The project kick off in July 2021.
+The timeline was interrupted by the Pandemic lockdow Community engagement shifted onlin surveys and workshops and was completed in November 2022.
+The Customer Service Strategy and actio plan, Customer Service Policy and Customer Service charter have been drafted.
+These were informed by the outcome of community engagement operational analysis and benchmarkin with other Councils and industry besi practice.
 The draft documents will be submitted to Council for adoption in September 2022.
-The Customer Service Strategy and Customer Service Charter will be shared with the community once adopted by Council.
-4.4.2.4 Implement business improvement initiatives across the organisation 100 Continuing on from the first half of 21/22 the Business Improvement Team have worked to continue implementing business improvement initiatives across a number of delivery program projects including; CRM Review Phase 1 & 2, Smart CCTV trial, LPR trial rollout, a number of strategies (e.g. Customer Service Strategy, IT Strategy and Library Strategy) supported by Business Improvement and Online Services.
-Across the 20 projects currently supported and driven by Business Improvement, every relevant Manager and Director is involved in ensuring the project will meet the
+The Customer Serv Strategy and Customer Service Chart will be shared with the community or adopted by Council. ked Experience vns. ne via n n ice ter 4.4.2.4 Implement business improvement initiatives across the organisation 100 Continuing on from the first half of 21 the Business Improvement Team hav worked to continue implementing business improvement initiatives acro number of delivery program projects including; CRM Review Phase 1 & 2, S CCTV trial, LPR trial rollout, a numbe strategies (e.g. Customer Service Strategy, IT Strategy and Library Strategy) supported by Business Improvement and Online Services.
+Ac the 20 projects currently supported a driven by Business Improvement, ever relevant Manager and Director is invo in ensuring the project will meet the e Transformation oss a mart r of cross and ery